rfshelley/Documentation/device-type-developers-guide/overview.rst

 The "Actuator" capability defines that a device has commands.
 The "Sensor" capability defines that a device has attributes.

-If you are writing a device handler, it is a best practice to support the "Actuator" capability if your device has commands, and the "Sensor" capability if it has attributes.
+If you are writing a Device Handler, it is a best practice to support the "Actuator" capability if your device has commands, and the "Sensor" capability if it has attributes.
 This is why you'll see most Device Handlers supporting one of, or both, of these capabilities.

 The reason for this is convention and forward-looking abilities - it can allow the SmartThings platform to interact with a variety of devices if they *do* something ("Actuator"), or if they report something ("Sensor").